MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 The following issue was fixed in this update:

 - Improved reliability of processing AAD group membership when a specific network failure occurs.
-This impacted the first user sign-in experience in kiosk mode.
+This impacted the sign-in experience for a limited set of users in kiosk mode.

 ## Windows Holographic, version 22H2 - February 2023 Update